dfrnt-labs/terminusdb-docs-static/src/app/docs/openai-handlebars-config/page.md

 ## Write Handlebars Semantic Templates

-> If you clone the Star Wars data product from TerminusCMS, this comes with a working Handlebars template for you to copy.
+> If you clone the Star Wars data product from TerminusDB, this comes with a working Handlebars template for you to copy.

 This is currently a manual process.
 The templates are written in an easy-to-understand way.